wyattmitchell/webexmon/README.md

 - BotID and AuthToken - for Webex Bot (Bot to post messages to Teams Space)
 - SpaceID - Webex space ID where the Bot is a member and will post logs
 - studentMail and facultyMail - Pattern to match for student and faculty accounts.
 - action - options are "update" or "delete" - Update will add the admin to the room and remove all other members.
-Delete will delete the room.
+Delete will delete the room unless part of a Team.
+Delete action on a Team room will behave like an update due to the way Team Spaces are handled.
 - harmless - options are "yes" or no" - Yes will disable the action changes from occuring and only log what action would be taken.
 No will process the actions.
 - loglevel - options are INFO or DEBUG - Adjust logging verbosity.

 process.json allows enable/disable of processes run by the script
 - processlicenses - options are "yes" or "no" - Yes will check all Webex users for correct licenses.
 No disables this process.
 - harmlesslicenses - options are "yes" or "no" - Yes will disable changes and only report expected changes.
 No will attempt updates to the licenses assigned.

 licenses.json defines which licenses employees and students should have
 - employee - List of licenses to verify for employees.
 Adds any missing licenses, does not remove existing licenses.